Taxation

 CCH Axcess Tax

-Used For: Full-service tax compliance for mid-to-large firms
+Full-service tax compliance for mid-to-large firms

 UltraTax CS (Thomson Reuters)

-Used For: Tax prep, planning, compliance
+Tax prep, planning, compliance for established firms

 ProSystem fx Tax

-Used For: Tax compliance and workflow
+Tax compliance and workflow for multi-office firms

 Lacerte (Intuit)

-Used For: Individual and small business returns
+Individual and small business returns

 Drake Tax